What Actually Happens in a Free Therapy Consultation in Pasadena (And Why This One Feels Different)

 Even if we decide we're not the right fit, I want you to walk away with something useful.

 That might be a clearer sense of a pattern you've been living inside.
 A question worth sitting with.
-Or just the experience of saying something out loud and having it received without judgment.
+Or simply the experience of saying something out loud and having it received without judgment.

 That's not nothing.
 It's actually the beginning of something.